Relationships modeled by UML Associations

 In the diagram, the binary association is shown simply by a line connecting the two class types.
 It is named with a verb that describes the action; an arrow shows which way to read the verb; though, as explained above, there are in fact two reading directions.
 Symbols at each end of the line represent the multiplicity of the association, as described above.

 Considering just the cardinality constraint, which is the maximum multiplicity at each end of the line (1 and * in the diagram above), this relationship is a one-to-many association.
-It's also more precisely referred to as a binary association as it links objects from two classes.
+It's also more precisely referred to as a binary association as it models the relationships of objects from two classes.
 It's possible for associations to link objects from more than two classes; these are called n-ary associations.

 The UML representation of the Order class contains only its own descriptive attributes.
 The UML association models the customer placing an order.
 In the database, we will need a different way (not just a line) to identify the customer; that will be part of the relation scheme (below).